 How much does Guild cost?

 Guild is free for members.
 Hosts pay an annual fee depending on the number of members they wish to host.
 Our pricing model starts at £10 per member per year, for up to 50 members.
 The price per member goes down to a minimum of £7 per member per year with higher member numbers.
 The price includes custom branding of your groups and dedicated account management for service and onboarding.
 Please contact us to discuss a bespoke model for you.

 If a member is in more than one group, do they count twice?

 No. You only pay per unique, active, member.
-If a member belongs to multiple guilds you host they only count once.
-Members in closed guilds, or members who leave your guild(s), do not count.
+If a member belongs to multiple groups you host they only count once.
+Members in closed groups, or members who leave your group(s), do not count.

 3. Privacy & Security

 There are no public directories of Guild members or groups.
 No-one can ‘look up’ a group or individual.
 All groups are invitation-only and completely discrete.
 Only the people in your group(s) can see your messages/threads and profile.
 Direct messages are only visible to the two participants.
 Legally, you control all of your data and contributions: Guild is merely storing it for you and you can request it or delete it at any time.
 Guild is GDPR-compliant and data is stored in EU data centres only.